calblueprint/dccentralkitchen-node/.github/pull_request_template.md

 [//]: # "Describe what's new in this PR in a few lines.
 A description and bullet points for specifics will suffice."

-## Relevant Links

-### Online sources

-[//]: # 'Optional - copy links to any tutorial or documentation that was useful to you when working on this PR'

-### Related PRs

-[//]: # "Optional - related PRs you're waiting on/ PRs that will conflict, etc; if this is a refactor, feel free to add PRs that previously modified this code"

 ## How to review

 [//]: # 'The order in which to review files and what to expect when testing locally'